 As we age, our oral health becomes more important than ever.
 Periodontal disease can lead to bone and tooth loss, which affects nearly every part of our daily lives.
 To lead full and active lives, we need our teeth and gums.
-They allow us enjoy food, support speech and good conversation, and facilitate digestion.
-Dr. Panahi is dedicated to treating elderly patients with care and commitment to comfort and health.
+They allow us to enjoy food, support speech, have good conversation, and facilitate digestion.
+Dr. Panahi, Dr. Schobert, Dr. Hassan, Dr. Guevara and Dr. Shakibi are dedicated to treating elderly patients with care and commitment to comfort and health.

-For elderly patients embarrassed or fearful of their current oral state, sedation dentistry provides the opportunity for Dr. Panahi to treat these conditions while the patient remains relaxed and unaware until “awaking” to an improved oral state!
+For elderly patients embarrassed or fearful of their current oral state, sedation dentistry provides the opportunity for Drs.
+Panahi, Schobert, Hassan, Guevara and Shakibi to treat these conditions while the patient remains relaxed and unaware until “awaking” to an improved oral state!

 Sedation Dentistry for the Disabled

 It may be especially difficult for people with disabilities to obtain access to proper dental care.
 They must find a dentist who is skilled and compassionate, and who can provide services for which some dentists may not be qualified.
-At , we provide the expertise, state-of-the-art-equipment, and dedication to assisting special-needs patients necessary to ensuring great oral care for our patients.
+We provide the expertise, state-of-the-art equipment, and dedication to assisting special-needs patients necessary to ensure great oral care for our patients.

 Disabled patients may face added challenges in maintaining their oral health.
-Their disability may make it difficult to brush or floss regularly; they may also suffer a severe gag reflux, or dry mouth as a result of medication.
-Dr. Panahi meets these challenges with sedation dentistry for the disabled.
-Dr. Panahi is skilled in anesthesia for special-needs patients, and can ease the fear associated with out-of-control oral hygiene with one visit.
+Their disability may make it difficult to brush or floss regularly; they may also suffer severe gag reflex, or dry mouth as a result of medication.
+Drs.
+Panahi, Schobert, Hassan, Guevara and Shakibi meet these challenges with sedation dentistry for the disabled.
+Drs.
+Panahi, Schobert, Hassan, Guevara and Shakibi are skilled in anesthesia for special-needs patients and can ease the fear associated with out-of-control oral hygiene with one visit.